haotianzh/ScisTreeCNA/README.md

 </p>

 <!-- **Accurate Probabilistic Reconstruction of Cell Lineage Trees from SNVs and CNAs** -->
-*This repository contains the code for the paper **"Accurate Probabilistic Reconstruction of Cell Lineage Trees from SNVs and CNAs with ScisTreeCNA"** submitted for publication.*
+*This repository contains the code for the paper **"Accurate Probabilistic Reconstruction of Cell Lineage Trees from SNVs and CNAs with ScisTreeCNA"**, submitted for publication, 2025.*

 ScisTreeCNA is a **GPU-accelerated** Python package designed for reconstructing **Cell Lineage Trees (CLTs)** from single-cell DNA sequencing data.
 It addresses a key challenge by integrating both Single-Nucleotide Variants (**SNVs**) and Copy-Number Alterations (**CNAs**) within a unified **probabilistic** framework.
 This approach provides accurate and scalable inference, making it ideal for modern single-cell datasets containing both SNV and CNA information.